Music of the Maldives: Modern music

 Hussain Shihab, formerly a musician and now the minister of state for arts, wrote a song to a foreign tune.
 This song was named hiy Adhu Roneeyey Nudhashey, which he admitted in a program broadcast on the anniversary of Television Maldives (TVM).
 Western music is more popular in the capital, as in any global city.

 However, popular music has shifted from plagiarizing to more original concepts.
 The Dhivehi band Zero Degree Atoll released an album named Dhoni ("Traditional Maldivian Boat").
-This album had roots in folk and ancient arts such as Raivaru, a type of traditional poetry, where letters are swapped to be sung in a certain melody.
+This album had roots in folk and ancient arts such as Raivaru, a type of traditional poetry where letters are swapped to be sung in a certain melody.
 The album was a huge success, followed by its remake with few new songs in 1997, the album titled Island Pulse recorded in France.
 The band had a huge impact on the local population, which unofficially claimed it as the saviors of traditional Dhivehi musical art and the pioneers of modern Dhivehi music.

 Another famous band is the Trio Band.
-Trio Band first performance on Dhanberu Live show known by Chaaley song, raarukuga and Ey manjey.
-Trio band has its own unique style as a young band.
-Lately they become boduberu style.
-Trio Band Lead Vocal is Moosa Shifau.
+Thetrio's first performance was in the Dhanberu Live show, where they performed the well-known songs Chaaley, Raarukuga, an d Ey Manjey.
+The trio has a unique style for a young band.
+Lately, they became a boduberu-style band.
+Trio Band's Lead Vocalist is Moosa Shifau.

-Many other bands and local performers have kept up tradition.
-It is believed that the state sponsored radio and TV grew more in favor of foreign music, when most quintessential Dhivehi musicians started including political content in their lyrics.
+Many other bands and local performers have kept up the tradition.
+It is believed that the state-sponsored radio and TV grew more in favor of foreign musicwhen most quintessential Dhivehi musicians started including political content in their lyrics.

-Such lyricists include Easa of Sea Child, who was jailed for drug related issues.
+Such lyricists include Easa of Sea Child, who was jailed for drug-related issues.
 Although Easa is not regarded professionally, many of his songs have been stolen and sung.
 While serving time at Maafushi, he is said to have written more than a hundred songs.
 Songs such as Jamalegge Soora ("face of a camel"), Filavalhu ("lesson"), Fangivinun (a collaboration of folk and an original Raivaru), Insaana ("the Human") and Govaali Adu are very prominent among musicians, and in the underground music scene.